terrastruct/d2-docs/docs/tour/layouts.md

 # Layouts

 D2 supports using a different layout engines.
 The choice of layout engines can significantly influence your overall diagram.
+Each layout also has varying degrees of support for certain keywords.
+Though we try our best to keep things consistent, ultimately we have the most control over our custom-built layout engine and are limited by what the other layout engines support.

 ## Layout engines